kevindoyle/lyrics-sentiment-analysis/README.txt

 Welcome!
 This is a quick, fun project I work on occasionally.
 It's not very well structured.
 Please don't judge me :)

 Attention:
    If you're downloading this hoping to use it as is, it's not going to work.
    -You need some libraries, listed below.
 These are not difficult to get.
    -You need a sentiment analysis tool.
 This will probably be a problem.
 Sorry.

+   Peek at example_output.txt if you'd like to see some output.

 Non-standard Libraries used:
    NLTK
    scikit-learn
    newspaper

-What I have in .git/info/exclude:
+What I have in git/info/exclude:
    *.pyc
    *.dic
    word_category_counter.py